codewit-us/codewit.us/README.md

 ### Environment Variables

-Navigate to `codewit.us/codewit/` and create a .env file with the following content:
+Navigate to `codewit.us/codewit/` and create a .env file with the following content (replace with your real values):

 ```sh
 # Frontend